frzxw/frzxw/README.md

 # Hey there! 👋

-I'm a third-semester computer science student passionate about **data science** and **software development**.
+I'm a fourth-semester computer science student passionate about **data science** and **software development**.
 I love building projects that are both technically challenging and useful for solving real-world problems.
 My goal is to continuously learn and apply new technologies to create innovative solutions.

 ## 🌐 Portfolio